NCICCGPO/gdan-tmp-models/README.md

 These tools were created from the GDAN-TMP group where minimal molecular markers were used to accurately predict 26 different cancer cohorts and 106 subtypes.
 Of the 1000's of models ran, the models with high predictive accuracy are made available to the public here.

-+ For the publication of this work, visit: (TBA until after manuscript publication)
++ Visit Cancer Cell for the open access publication of this work: [Classification of non-TCGA cancer samples to TCGA molecular subtypes using compact feature sets](https://doi.org/10.1016/j.ccell.2024.12.002)

-+ For the publication page, visit: (TBA until after manuscript publication)
++ Data are freely available for download on the [Publication Page](https://gdc.cancer.gov/about-data/publications/CCG-TMP-2022)

-> Model data downloads from publication page are required to run certain models
+> Model data downloads from Publication Page are required to run certain models

 Subtype predictions can be made for the following [TCGA cohorts](https://gdc.cancer.gov/resources-tcga-users/tcga-code-tables/tcga-study-abbreviations):